JadoJodo/JadoJodo/README.md

-# Oi!
+# Hi!

 I'm Jado ("dʒeɪdoʊ").
-I am the Director of Development @ [TracTru](https://tractru.com), as well as a passionate back-end developer who loves writing in strongly-typed languages (like PHP & Go).
-I don't care as much for JavaScript/TypeScript, but don't let that stop us from being friends. 😃
+I am a passionate developer who loves writing in strongly-typed languages.
+I have experience in a number of languages, including:

+- PHP 7/8
+- Go
+- JavaScript
+- TypeScript

 ## The Fun Stuff